kat-le/autogluon-kaggle/README.md

 All paths used in notebooks default to data/ inside the repo; adjust if needed.

 ## Video Walkthrough
-- Videos for part B are located under the videos folder
+- Videos for part B are located in videos folder